brown-band/website/pages/scripts/1997-1998/fall/columbia.md

 And new this year: James Todd, our figurehead.\
 He joined the band to brandish his big stick.\
 Not just drum major, think of him instead\
-‘Sthe fellow seeing that one "Kathy" chyk.\
+‘Sthe fellow seeing that one “Kathy” chyk.\
 In four years was he loath to graduate\
 So stayed a fifth just for the steady date.